-Flip-flops are so lightweight and comfortable, many of us would wear them everywhere if we could.
-Originally developed from traditional Japanese footwear “zori,” today we have eco-friendly and not so eco-friendly flip-flops in loads of attractive colors and designs.
-Flip flops have become super popular and versatile footwear, from summer wear around the house to beach essentials.
+Flip-flops have become super popular and versatile footwear, from summer wear around the house to beach essentials.
+Flip-flops are so lightweight and comfortable that many of us would wear them everywhere if we could.
+Originally developed from traditional Japanese footwear "zori," Today we have eco-friendly and not-so-eco-friendly flip-flops in loads of attractive colors and designs.

 Flip-flops are cheap, easy to maintain, and long-lasting.
 However, manufacturers make a lot of them with plastic or synthetic rubber.
 As such, they don't biodegrade or, at best, biodegrade slowly.
 The result is discarded plastic flip-flops and sandals washed ashore on beaches or floating in the ocean.
 This causes water pollution and endangers marine life.

 Indosole gives a new purpose to old tires with the outsole made using recycled tires.
-The upcycled ENVRO rubber straps and recycled tire outsole makes Indosole flip flops very durable.
+The upcycled ENVRO rubber straps and recycled tire outsole make Indosole flip-flops very durable.
 The footwear is adaptable to all kinds of terrains.

-Indosole is a certified B Corporation; its products are cruelty-free and produce zero waste.
+Indosole is a certified B Corporation; its cruelty-free products produce zero waste.

 Rainbow sandals make sturdy, long-lasting flip-flops thanks to their use of hemp's extra-strong fiber.
 Hemp is a natural fiber that has a minimal impact on the environment.

 However, the brand uses nylon thread to stitch its flip-flop; therefore, these rainbow sandals are not entirely plastic-free.
-Rainbow flip-flops do very well in long-term storage, and they do not deteriorate as quickly as cork or leather flip-flops.
+Rainbow flip-flops also do very well in long-term storage and do not deteriorate as quickly as cork or leather flip-flops.

-Made from the regenerative outer bark of oak trees, these high-quality sustainable sandals are readily biodegradable and sustainable.
-One great thing about cork flip flops is that it is hypoallergenic, son, you will have no problem wearing them even if you have sensitive skin.
+Made from the regenerative outer bark of oak trees, these high-quality, sustainable sandals are readily biodegradable and sustainable.
+One great thing about cork flip-flops is that it is hypoallergenic, so you will have no problem wearing them even if you have sensitive skin.

-Original cork’s flip flops are handmade with patented designs featured in popular magazines like Vogue UK.
-There’s a lot to like when choosing to buy your new flip flops made from sustainable materials like cork.
+Original cork's flip flops are handmade with patented designs featured in popular magazines like Vogue UK.
+There's a lot to like when buying your new flip-flops made from sustainable materials like cork.

 It is important to note that cork material is not durable around salt, so keeping your trendy cork flip-flop off the beach is best.

-Eco-friendly flip flops to massage your feet?
+Eco-friendly flip-flops to massage your feet?
 That is what Bumpers offers.
 They claim the bumpy surface design follows the concepts of acupressure and reflexology.
 The footbed structure allows the free flow of air that keeps your feet dry, while the outer sole has a unique anti-slip structure.
-And wearing a bumpers flip flop can improve circulation to your feet, reduce pain in your feet, ankles, and legs.
+Further, wearing a bumpers flip-flop can improve circulation to your feet and reduce pain in your feet, ankles, and legs.

 Bumpers make flip-flops using natural and recycled rubber.
-The company collects all the waste generated during production and recycles them into more shoes.
-Bumpers rubber flip flops are designed for men, women, and children.
+The company collects all the waste generated during production and recycles it into more shoes.
+Bumpers rubber flip-flops are designed for men, women, and children.

 The rubber used to make Huggoes comes from plantations in Thailand.
 They design ultra-soft natural rubber flip-flops for women.
 The flip-flops are lightweight and dry out quickly, so your feet aren't still feeling wet hours after your dip in the pool.